Azure Load Balancer

 Setup

-This app only supports load balancers of Standard and Gateway SKU.
+This app only supports load balancers of Standard and Gateway SKUs.

 Azure service sends monitoring data to Azure Monitor, which can then stream data to Eventhub.
 Sumo Logic supports: